skyway/skyway.github.io/en/ios-tutorial.md

     option.domain = kDomain;
     option.debug = 3;
     _peer	= [[SKWPeer alloc] initWithId:nil options:option];

+    // continued in the receiving calls section...
 ```

-Please refer to [API Reference](./ios-reference/a00141.html) for other options that can be specified in Peer object.
+Refer to [API Reference](./ios-reference/a00141.html) for other options that can be specified in Peer object.

-## Process When Connection is Succeeded, Failed, or Disconnected
+## Handling connection success, errors and disconnections
 {: #eventlistener }

-In succession, add an event callback required for Peer object.
+Add the appropriate event callbacks to handle each event.

 ### Open Event

-Connects with the signaling server of ECLWebRTC and ignites when ready to use.
-All processes of ECLWebRTC become available after this event ignition.
+Emitted when the connection to the ECLWebRTC server is ready to use.
+You should wait for this event before calling any other functions on the Peer object.
-A client identification ID called as PeerID is generated from the signaling server and can be obtained by callback event.
-PeerID can also be specified by the client side.
+An ID which uniquely identifies the client, known as the PeerID, can be obtained from the callback function.
+The PeerID can be specified or randomly generated on the server if one isn't specified.
-In the following process, it displays PeerID to UI if the PeerID is generated.
+The following code, displays the PeerID after the connection to the server is established.

 *Objective-C*
 {: .lang}